facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphi_Component.md

 It contains the folders with all the necessary resources to be able to be modified, divided into densities.
-It is mandatory to generate the images in all densities as the widget expects to find them in the folder corresponding to the density of the device.
+It is mandatory to generate the images in all densities as the component expects to find them in the folder corresponding to the density of the device.
 New folders with the desired density can also be created.